realworldocaml/book/en/03-variables-and-functions.md

 The practice of applying some of the arguments of a curried function to get a new function is called _partial application_.

-Note that the `fun` keyword supports its own syntactic sugar for currying, so we could also have written `abs_diff` as follows.
+Note that the `fun` keyword supports its own syntax for currying, so we the following definition of `abs_diff` is equivalent to the definition above.

 ```ocaml
 # let abs_diff = (fun x y -> abs (x - y));;